kishor-95/kishor-95/README.md

 - 🖥️ Desktop and Technical Support
 - 🧑‍🔧 Network Troubleshooting and Hardware Diagnostics
 - 💿 Software Installation & Lab Environment Maintenance
-- 🐧 Linux System Administration (RHCSA in progress)
+- 🐧 Linux System Administration (RHCSA)
 - 📦 Containerization using Podman & Docker
 - ⚙️ Automation with Bash, Ansible, and more